-Disability Support Services (DSS) collaborates with students with documented disabilities and faculty to provide reasonable accommodations, auxiliary aids and services that are determined on a case-by-case basis through an interactive process between a (DSS) counselor and the student who is making the request.
+Accommodations and Accessibility Services (AAS) collaborates with students with documented disabilities and faculty to provide reasonable accommodations, auxiliary aids and services that are determined on a case-by-case basis through an interactive process between an AAS counselor and the student who is making the request.

-Upon completion of your Disability Services application, you will be prompted to upload any available documentation you can readily share.
+Upon completion of your Accommodations and Accessibility Services application, you will be prompted to upload any available documentation you can readily share.
 Please do not delay applying for services out of concern about not having the appropriate paperwork.
-A DSS counselor will respond within 14 days of your application to discuss the next steps in the process.
+An AAS counselor will respond within 14 days of your application to discuss the next steps in the process.
 Please check your email every day.
 If you do not hear from a counselor, check your spam folder and make sure you have entered your email correctly in the application.

-All documentation submitted to DSS is kept strictly confidential.
+All documentation submitted to AAS is kept strictly confidential.